lgulmann/Partners/README.md

 Hi Lara! hows it going???
 this is me writing on line 6 Iis there anybody there?!
+Hello?